All About Food Batchmakers

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 153,700 jobs in the United States for Food Batchmaker.
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Food Batchmaker by 2026.
-The BLS estimates 21,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,700 job openings in this field each year.

 The states with the most job growth for Food Batchmaker are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Pennsylvania, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.